TetraMesa

 February 19, 2026 By Scott

-Note: this is about basic, issued fiat reserve backed stablecoins, not algorithmic or any other type of stablecoins.
+Note: the primary discussion here is about basic, issued fiat reserve backed stablecoins, not algorithmic or any other types of stablecoins.

 Stablecoins may be the first truly mainstream useful thing to come out of crypto.
-Here are some things to be aware of though…
+Here’s a deep dive into some things to be aware of though…

 Consumer and business crypto users should understand there is a quiet structural reality that’s under-discussed outside of more technical or compliance-aware circles.
-The general crypto meme that often gets sold is crypto is “self-custody so no one can touch it” and it may feel that way if looking at a balance in your personal wallet.
-Assuming you use a self-custody wallet and keep your keys safe, this is true for bitcoin, not necessarily true for issuer-administered ERC-20s coins or tokens.
-The phrase “custody” often gets over-applied.
+The general crypto meme that often gets sold is that crypto is “self-custody so no one can touch it” and it may feel that way if looking at a balance in your personal wallet.
+Assuming you use a self-custody wallet and keep your keys safe, this is true for bitcoin, but not necessarily true for issuer-administered ERC-20s tokens.
+The phrase “custody” can get over-applied.
 For personal wallets, self-custody really means: you control the private key that can sign transactions.
-It does not automatically mean: the asset can’t be frozen, transfers can’t be blocked, redemption can’t be denied, or that the rules can’t change via upgrades/admin roles.
-With BTC, controlling the key is basically the whole story.
+It does not automatically mean: the asset can’t be frozen, transfers can’t be blocked, redemption can’t be denied, or that the rules can’t change via upgrades and admin roles.
+With bitcoin, controlling the key is basically the whole story.
 With many stablecoins, controlling the key is only one layer.

 [Read more…]